 Chengdu is a large city near the center of China known as the home of pandas and spicy food.
 Both the air and the city are fairly clean.
 Located in Sichuan, there are exciting places to visit hours from the city.
 Chengdu itself, however, doesn’t have many major attractions (other than pandas at the zoo).
 Many foreigners love Chengdu, saying “there’s just something unique about Chengdu, but I can’t quite put my finger on it.”
 The cost of living is moderate, and, as long as you can handle the spicy food, you might enjoy it.
 Some, however, choose to stay away because of the earthquakes that are common in this region.

 If you’re interested in studying Chinese at a language school in any of these cities, a quick Google search should help you find one.
+And if you must decide with your stomach, here is an easy guide on foods by region.
 However, if you’re curious as to what factors make an excellent Chinese language school, check out our guide on choosing the right school for you.
 Not all schools and courses are equal!

 Best wishes to you as you learn Chinese in China!